-The tillandsia ionantha produces bright violet flowers from the top of the plant.
+The tillandsia ionantha produces white flowers from the top of the plant.

-At the same time, the upper parts of the shoots turn a brilliant red or pink color.
+At the same time, the upper parts of the leaves and foliage turn a brilliant red or pink color.

-The air plant often gets about two to three flowers each season, forming on bracts.
+The air plant often gets about two to three blooms each season, forming on bracts.
 The flowers are about an inch across.

 Light and Temperature

 Tillandsia ionantha grows best in indirect sunlight.
 If the air plant receives too much sun, it tends to dry out.
 Strong sunlight may even scorch the leaves.

 USDA hardiness zone 11 is the recommended climate for outdoor growth.